Data Augmentation on Graphs: A Technical Survey: Introduction

-Recently there have been some surveys related to \gda, as listed in Table~\ref{tb: contributions}.
-These surveys review existing \gda~ techniques according to different taxonomies, such as graph tasks (node-level, edge-level, graph-level) in~\cite{Survey-GDAug-1,Survey-GDAug-3}, graph elements (structure-oriented, features-oriented, labels-oriented) in~\cite{Survey-GDAug-2,Survey-GSSL-1,Survey-GSSL-2,Survey-GSSL-3,Survey-GSSL-4}, and augmented scales (micro-level, meso-level, macro-level) in~\cite{Survey-GDAug-4}.
-However, the above surveys seldom generalize general definitions and discuss technical details for each category of \gda~ method, but simply list related work.
-Meanwhile, other surveys related to graph self-supervised learning~\cite{Survey-GSSL-1,Survey-GSSL-2,Survey-GSSL-3,Survey-GSSL-4} only investigate \gda~ as a module in graph contrastive learning, and lack a summary on applications and technical perspectives of \gda.
-In addition, even though the field is emerging, existing surveys hardly mention the evaluation metrics or systems for \gda.
-To address these shortcomings, this paper comprehensively summarizes the contents related to \gda, and the main contributions can be summarized as follows: \begin{itemize} \item We summarize existing taxonomies for \gda~ and review representative studies using a taxonomy based on fine-grained graph elements (\ie feature, node, edge, subgraph, graph and label), which facilitates researchers understand \gda~ from various design perspectives. \item We generalize general definition, discuss technical details, and provide clear schematic illustration for each specific \gda~ method.
-To the best of our knowledge, this is the most exhaustive summary of \gda~ from a technical perspective. \item We summarize the available evaluation metrics for \gda, including common performance metrics and specific design metrics. \item We summarize the applications of \gda~ to graph learning, and discuss the challenges and future direction. \end{itemize}
+In this regard, this paper comprehensively summarizes the contents related to \gda, and the main contributions can be summarized as follows: \begin{itemize} \item We summarize existing taxonomies for \gda~ and review representative studies via hierarchical graph element scale taxonomy (\ie feature, node, edge, subgraph, graph and label), which facilitates researchers to understand \gda~ from various design perspectives. \item We generalize standardized technical definitions, discuss technical details, and provide clear schematic illustrations for each type of \gda~ method.
+To the best of our knowledge, this is the most exhaustive summary of \gda~ from a technical perspective. \item We review domain-specific data augmentation studies for complex graphs. \item We summarize the available evaluation metrics and design guidelines for \gda. \item We summarize the applications of \gda~ and discuss the open issues and future directions. \end{itemize}